xeliuqa/PowerScript/README.md

 <p>When finished editing settings, save,close and double click "node.cmd"</p>
 <p>If not present, Power Script will create PoST folder and Log file for you</p><br>

-<h1>Note:</h1>
+<h2>Note:</h2>
-`This version does not require config-mainnet.json but if you are a advance user you can still use a custom config file`
+>This version does not require config-mainnet.json but if you are a advance user you can still use a custom config file

 addOns
 ===